-- Must be enrolled as a full-time student in an undergraduate program or completing the final year of a fifth-year Master’s program.
+- Must be enrolled as a full-time student in an undergraduate program.

 - Must be in academic good standing with their school of enrollment and must meet the minimum cumulative 2.25 GPA requirement at the time of application and while under the Program Agreement.